Uiowa-Applied-Topology/tanglenomicon_web_api/docs/README.md

  ┗ 📜setup.py
 ```

-- 📂tanglenomicon_data_api : Shall contains source code
+- 📂tanglenomicon_data_api : Shall contain source code
 - 📂test : Shall contain test code
 - 📂docs : Shall contain documentation for specific features

-## Define a Unit: A unit in this project shall be a python module.
+## Define a Unit: A unit in this project shall be a Python module.

 ## Quality

 This project will be a public API for the tanglenomicon project.
 This requires a high level of
 validation.
 With the primary design goal of never crashing.
-While api R/W failures are acceptable
+While API R/W failures are acceptable
 with reporting.

 ### Unit testing